-Finasteride is an FDA-approved pharmacologic agent is for the treatment of benign prostate hyperplasia and androgenic alopecia (male pattern hair loss) in men.
+Finasteride is an FDA-approved pharmacologic agent for the treatment of benign prostate hyperplasia and androgenic alopecia (male pattern hair loss) in men.
 Finasteride was first used in 1992 to treat benign prostate hyperplasia at a dose of 5 mg.
-In 1998, it was approved to treat male pattern hair loss at a dose of 1 mg.
-Finasteride has also been used to treat signs of hyperandrogenism such as hirsutism and may be used in transgender women in combination with estrogen for its anti-androgen properties.
+In 1998, it received approval to treat male pattern hair loss at a dose of 1 mg.
+Finasteride has also been used to treat signs of hyperandrogenism, such as hirsutism, and may find use in transgender women in combination with estrogen for its anti-androgen properties.

 The bioavailability of finasteride is approximately 65% and is not affected by food.
-Finasteride is approximately 90% protein bound with a volume of distribution of 76 L at steady state.
+Finasteride is approximately 90% protein bound with a volume of distribution of 76 L at a steady state.
 Upon discontinuation of finasteride, DHT levels return to normal within 14 days.
-In patients being treated for benign prostate hyperplasia, prostate volume returns to baseline within three months; patients being treated for androgenic alopecia have a reversal of hair count within 12 months.
+In patients treated for benign prostate hyperplasia, the prostate volume returns to baseline within three months; patients receiving treatment for androgenic alopecia have a reversal of hair count within 12 months.

 Finasteride is available as a 1 mg tablet or a 5 mg tablet for oral use.
 Each dose has a different indication.
 As much as six months of continued treatment may be necessary to assess the benefit in treatment.

 Common adverse effects associated with finasteride include loss of libido, erectile dysfunction (2% to 4%), decreased ejaculatory volume, and gynecomastia.
-It has also been associated with orthostatic hypotension.
-This can be additive in patients who are taking concomitant alpha blockers.
-Finasteride has been reported to cause orthostatic hypotension in approximately 9% of users as monotherapy, and as high as 18% with combined therapy.
-Therefore, appropriate patient counselling should be undertaken.
+It also correlates with orthostatic hypotension.
+This adverse event can be additive in patients who are taking concomitant alpha-blockers.
+Finasteride reportedly causes orthostatic hypotension in approximately 9% of users as monotherapy and as high as 18% with combined therapy.
+Therefore, appropriate patient counseling is necessary.

-Post-finasteride syndrome (PFS) has recently been reported.
-This refers to the continuation of adverse effects despite discontinuation of therapy.
+Post-finasteride syndrome (PFS) has been a recently reported issue.
+This term refers to the continuation of adverse effects despite the discontinuation of therapy.
 Further investigational studies to better understand post-finasteride syndrome are currently underway.

-The impact of finasteride on fertility has also been examined from the urologic and dermatologic practitioners that utilize the medication (in different doses and for different indications).
-Thus far there is minimal data to support the association of permanent infertility with use of low dose 1 mg finasteride.
-The effects of low dose finasteride on fertility appear to be reversible, as various studies have demonstrated improved fertility and sperm parameters in those who discontinued therapy.
-However, fertility may be impacted by the use of the higher 5-mg dose.
+The impact of finasteride on fertility has also been examined by the urologic and dermatologic practitioners that utilize the medication (in different doses and for various indications).
+Thus far, there is minimal data to support the association of permanent infertility with the use of a low dose of 1 mg finasteride.
+The effects of low dose finasteride on fertility appear to be reversible as various studies have demonstrated improved fertility and sperm parameters in those who discontinued therapy.
+However, fertility may suffer a negative impact from the use of the higher 5-mg dose.
 Not all users experience issues with fertility, and many users of the medication are still able to conceive.

-Additionally, finasteride has been linked to symptoms of dizziness, weakness, dyspnea, rhinitis, and skin rash.
+Additionally, finasteride has correlations to symptoms of dizziness, weakness, dyspnea, rhinitis, and skin rash.

 No specific laboratory monitoring guidelines exist for finasteride.
-However, prostate-specific antigen is assessed in men with benign prostate hyperplasia and surveillance for prostate cancer.
+However, prostate-specific antigen is a routine assessment in men with benign prostate hyperplasia and surveillance for prostate cancer.
 Due to the decrease in prostatic volume at the 5-mg dose, there is an expected decrease in serum prostate-specific antigen levels.
-Therefore, it is recommended to obtain baseline prostate-specific antigen levels before initiating therapy.
+Therefore, the recommendation is to obtain baseline prostate-specific antigen levels before initiating therapy.
 Practitioners should be cognizant of serum prostate-specific antigen values in patients using finasteride.
-Serum labs values are often multiplied by 2 to estimate a more accurate approximation of levels.
+Serum lab values are often multiplied by 2 to estimate a more accurate approximation of levels.

 The American Society of Clinical Oncology (ASCO) and American Urological Association (AUA) released a joint statement in 2008 and developed a clinical practice guideline to assist physicians and patients with making informed decisions after reviewing the risks and benefits of the medication.